In This Hub:

 afraid of you getting angry.

-Here we look at the biggest Pre-Attack Indicator of them all.
+It's older, but still worth a read.
+What's the biggest Pre-Attack Indicator of them all.

 What are the behaviors that lead to violence?
 In this Martial Secrets podcast, Kris Wilder interviews Marc MacYoung about Conflict Communications and why violence happens